-Treatments for ADHD include medicines, behavior training, counseling, and changes at school.
+Treatments for ADHD include medicines, behavior training, counseling, and changes at school and/or at home.
 These treatments can be used alone or in combination.
 The best treatment or combination of treatments depends on your child's situation.
 A doctor or nurse can guide you and your child as treatment begins.

 The treatment of attention deficit hyperactivity disorder in children and adolescents will be reviewed here.
 A topic that discusses the symptoms and diagnosis of ADHD is available separately.
 (See "Patient information: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)".)